-Normally five GCSEs at grade C or above, including a science, English language or literature and mathematics (or equivalent such as Level 2 adult literacy/numeracy or Key Skills Level 2 communication/application of number), plus one of the following
+Normally five GCSEs at grade C or above, including English language or literature and mathematics and a science subject (single or double) or equivalent*, plus one of the following

 280 points with at least 160 points from 2 GCE/VCE full A levels or BTEC National qualifications.
 AS levels and general studies A levels do not count towards this score.